chubbard/gratum/README.md

 ### Spread

+The `spread` method is used to define the Pipeline used for the worker threads.
+The closure passed to the spread method will be called for each worker thread.
+Therefore, each thread will have it's down Pipeline instance.
+It's safe to utilize local variables within the spread closure, but it's not safe to use variables from outside the closure method without using threading protections (synchronization, semaphores, thread locals, etc).

+### Collect

+The `collect` method is used to define the Pipeline used for the Results thread.
+There is only 1 result thread.
+All successful results from the worker threads are passed through the result Pipeline.
+If a worker thread rejects any row those are passed through the rejection Pipeline on the Results thread.

 ## Operations

 It's much easier to use the existing operation methods that are included in the Pipeline.
 For example,